mikejamestse/Shoot-Them-Boxes/README.md

 `http-server . -p 8000`

 ## How to play
-The goal of the game is to shoot the boxes before they arrive at the end of the floor!
+Shoot the boxes before they arrive at the end of the floor!

 W or Up arrow : Move up </br>
 S or Down arrow : Move down </br>